yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 	INFO: Build completed successfully, 1811 total actions
 	```

-## Step 4.
+### Step 4.
 Create the database

-After Hub is installed, you need to create the database tables that store Hub's data.
+After Hub is installed, you can create the database tables that store Hub's data.

 :::info:
 In these commands, make sure to replace the `myrootpassword` placeholder with the password you chose when you installed the MariaDB database.